Understanding food labels

 What it means:

-• When you see food products with a “non-GMO” label at the grocery store, it means one of two things:
+• When you see food products with a “non-GMO” label at the grocery store, it either means:

-• The first and acceptable use of the label is that the food product is made from a crop with a GMO counterpart and the producer chose to use the non-GMO version.
+• The food product is made from a crop with a GMO counterpart and the producer chose to use the non-GMO version.
 For instance, tortilla corn chips made from non-GMO corn.

-• The second and less acceptable use of the label is when it’s used on products with no GMO alternative: think avocados, strawberry jam, and hummus.
+• You’re paying extra for a label on a product with no GMO alternative: think avocados, strawberry jam, and hummus

 Don’t be fooled:

-• If avoiding GMOs is important to you, you can look for the logo on products with a GMO counterpart; otherwise you’re just paying more for a fancy logo.
+• If avoiding GMOs is important to you, look for the logo on products with a GMO counterpart (see above list)

-• Another note for these products: organic products certified by the USDA (and with the USDA logo) will always be non-GMO products.
-However, non-GMO products are not necessarily organic.
+• Organic products will always be non-GMO products; however, non-GMO products are not necessarily organic

 CAGE FREE & FREE RANGE